 Read more about key dates for UCAS applicants.

 The programme consists of 12 modules of 30 credits each, for a total of 360 credits.
-Full-time students must complete these in 3 years and part-time students in 4 years.
 There are 3 kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
 You take a balance of modules between the 2 disciplines.

-- In Year 2, you take 1 compulsory history module, 1 compulsory politics module, a Level 6 history option module and a Level 6 politics option module.
+- In Year 2, you take 1 compulsory History module, 2 Level 5 Politics option modules and a Level 5 History option module.

 Read more about our current teaching timetable.